DATA PROCESSING ADDENDUM

 3.5.
 Notifiable Data Breach Notification: The Processor shall notify the Controller without undue delay (and in any event, within 48 hours of becoming aware) upon becoming aware of a privacy breach (as defined under Applicable Privacy Laws) affecting Controller Data that is likely to be an eligible data breach under the Australian Notifiable Data Breaches (NDB) scheme or a notifiable privacy breach under the New Zealand Privacy Act 2020.
 The Processor shall provide the Controller with sufficient information to enable the Controller to meet its notification obligations under Applicable Privacy Laws.

 3.6.
-Deletion or Return of Data: Upon the Controller's written request, the Processor shall, at the Controller's choice, delete or return all Personal Information to the Controller and delete existing copies unless Applicable Privacy Laws require storage of the Personal Information.
+Deletion or Return of Data: Upon the Controller's written request, the Processor shall, at the Controller's choice, delete or return all Controller Data to the Controller and delete existing copies unless Applicable Privacy Laws require storage of the Personal Information.

 3.7.
 Demonstration of Compliance: The Processor shall make available to the Controller all information reasonably necessary to demonstrate compliance with the obligations laid down in this Addendum and, upon reasonable notice, allow for and contribute to audits, including inspections, conducted by the Controller or another auditor mandated by the Controller, to the extent such audits are necessary to verify compliance with Applicable Privacy Laws.